Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/compose/feedback/README.md

 # Feedbacks

 Feedback screens are full screen dialogs that display a feedback after a user interaction.
-They can be `INFO`, `SUCCESS`, `ERROR` or `CUSTOM`
+They can be `INFO`, `SUCCESS` or `ERROR`
+`INFO` type accepts custom icon or animation

 <p align="center">
     <img src="../../../../../../../../../doc/images/screen_feedbacks/feedbacks.gif">